 Q: Do you specialize in couples counseling or combine it with other types of counseling?

 A: I have narrowed my professional counseling practice to (1) couples counseling, and (2) counseling for adults with anxiety, depression, trauma and stress-related diseases.
+I also specialize in Highly Sensitive People.
 This narrow focus allows a high degree of competency in these specific areas.